Eliot-Roxbergh/tillitis_hello/README.md

 ## Running an app on TKey

-It is quick to build an app and transfer it to TKey.
+It is quick to build an app and transfer it to the TKey.

 Run the following commands to try the app in this repo, or other example apps in <https://github.com/tillitis/tillitis-key1-apps>.